Unboxing ASUS Transformer Prime TF201 Android Tablet

 The ASUS Transformer Prime TF201 is the mid-range Android tablet from ASUS and despite its low price it offers more that the competition.

-By Tim Trott | Gadget Reviews | July 29, 2012
+By Tim TrottGadget Reviews • July 29, 2012

-Prime's main advantage over iPads and other Android tablets is that it comes with a removable keyboard which doubles up as an extra battery.
-This not only provides laptop levels of usability on the move and considerably extends the already impressive battery life.
 The 10.1" screen runs at a resolution of 1280x800 with more than enough backlighting to maintain visibility even in direct sunlight.
-The NVIDIA Tegra 3 Quad-core CPU which powers the tablet does a very good job and provides impressive results in both 2D and 3D applications.
-32GB of storage provides more than enough space to store music, videos documents and applications, but if you do find yourself running short there is a microSD slot for additional space.
+The NVIDIA Tegra 3 Quad-core CPU, which powers the tablet, does a very good job and provides impressive results in 2D and 3D applications.
+32GB of storage provides enough space to store music, videos, documents and applications.
+Still, if you run short, there is a microSD slot for additional space.

-Overall I have been very impressed with the Prime and its versatility has been invaluable in the past few months.
+Overall, I have been very impressed with the Prime, and its versatility has been invaluable in the past few months.
 I have been able to do everything I could on my laptop on the Prime with a few carefully selected free apps from the Google Play Store.

 Proprietary USB connector of the Prime (top) and iPad (bottom)